Mary Jacqueline Fabian

 From 1942 to 1948, Fabian was a captain in the Women’s Army Corps and served part-time in Europe.
 After the war, her career took yet another turn, albeit not one out of keeping with her previous preoccupations.
-In October 1948, she temporarily relocated to Vienna to become youth director of a welfare and educational program handling approximately 250,000 children, part of the rehabilitation program addressing the acute social disruption in the American zone of Austria.
+In October 1948, she temporarily relocated to Vienna to become youth director of welfare and educational programs handling approximately 250,000 children, part of the rehabilitation program addressing the acute social disruption in the American zone of Austria.

 As founder of the American Civic Opera Productions, which sought to further and support the connections between opera and education, Fabian maintained a business address in New York City, while residing more permanently in Birmingham, Alabama.
 Her professional associations included the Business and Professional Women’s Club, Delta Omnicon (honorary), and the Federated Women’s Club.
 In her rare quiet hours, she enjoyed bridge, theater, hiking, and collecting stamps and objets d’art.